Published

 How can I help my baby pass gas?

 Broccoli and cauliflower are gaseous foods, and it's normal to produce gas after eating them.
-But every baby is different, and just because a food is gaseous doesn't mean it will lead to excess or trapped gas.
+Just because a food is gaseous doesn't mean it will lead to excess or trapped gas.

 Can I give my baby gripe water?

-Since the ingredients in gripe water can vary between supplement-makers, and because it’s not FDA regulated for safety, consider avoiding gripe water.
+Since the ingredients in gripe water can vary between supplement-makers, and because it’s not FDA regulated for safety, consider avoiding gripe water for a gassy baby or to relieve gas in an infant.

 References